ToastyNoodles/sdl2-cimgui-template/README.md

 Template to start a SDL2/OpenGL project with cimgui for windows.

 I made this as simple as possible to use but the reality is if you want more control over the build process you will need to use cmake or create a makefile.
-If you want to statically link cimgui you should use cmake and I may add one in the future.

 Instructions
   - Clone the repository.